Heslin, D., Sá, C. (2022). The online promotion of university entrepreneurship centres. Entrepreneurship Education (2022).

 Sá, C. & Gaviria, P. (2012).
 Asymmetrical regionalism in North America: The higher education sector.
 Norteamérica, 7(2), 111-140.

 Sá, C. (2011).
 Redefining university roles in regional economies: A case study of university-industry relations and academic organization in nanotechnology.
-Higher Education: The International Journal of Higher Education and Educational Planning, 61(2), 193-208.
+Higher Education, 61(2), 193-208.

 Sá, C. & Gaviria, P. (2011).
 How do professional mutual recognition agreements affect higher education?
 Examining regional policy in North America.
 Higher Education Policy, 24, 307-330.